 Overview

-The first non-blank value from up to three columns
+- The first non-blank value from up to three fields, with a default label if no value exists.

 - State/Province